Why sharing your writing is good for you:

 When you share your writing, you’ve effectively won the battle with your inner critic.
 You’ve forced into silent submission the nagging voice that tells you that your writing sucks, that you’re not ready, that you weren’t really inspired today…and all that crap.

 When I will press the publish button on this post in a few minutes, I will feel a little pinch of fear in my heart.
 I’ll be tempted to go back over and over this blog post to find flaws, correct and polish.
 But I don’t have time for that.
-I am turning 55 this year and I’ve got a book to write.
+I am in my sixth decade now (scary as that is) and I’ve got a book to write.

 Sharing my writing has liberated me from my crippling drive to perfectionism.